yvvki/bunup/docs/docs/guide/css.md

 When using CSS modules with TypeScript, you may encounter import errors.
 To resolve this, create a global type declaration file:

+Make sure to include this file in your TypeScript configuration:

+::: code-group

 ```typescript [global.d.ts]
 declare module '*.module.css' {
   const classes: { [key: string]: string };
   export default classes;
 }
 ```

-Make sure to include this file in your TypeScript configuration:

 ```json [tsconfig.json]
 {